shu-htk/tip-dev/doc/tutorial.md

 ```
 tip> q
 ```
-the command history is saved to the file `.tip_history` in your working directory.
+It is saved the command history to the file `.tip_history` in your working directory.

-## Making macro file and execute it
+## Making a macro file and executing it

-you can copy the command history to the macro file like,
+Copy the command history to the macro file like,

 ```
 $ cp .tip_history some_macro.tip